 AMU 2019: AMU application forms, AMU admission process; All information here

-AMU 2019 admission process in underway and AMU application forms for admission to various courses offered by the Aligarh Muslim University are available on official website amucontrollerexams.com.
+Aligarh, Feb 07: AMU 2019 admission process in underway and AMU application forms for admission to various courses offered by the Aligarh Muslim University are available on official website amucontrollerexams.com.

 AMU or Aligarh Muslim University offers admission in various courses like B.Tech, B.Arch, B.Com (Hons.), B.Sc, MBA, B.Ed, BA.
 LLB, etc. Students seeking for admission in MBBS/BDS courses offered by AMU have to qualify in the NEET examination.